 When it comes to repossession sales, fortune favours the cautious rather than the brave.

-In a repossession sale, a quality conveyancing lawyer will treat the property with the same care they would an unexploded hand grenade.
+In a repossession sale, an experienced conveyancing lawyer will treat the property with the same care they would an unexploded hand grenade.
 But before they get to work, you need to check the property yourself.

-Remember, it is likely the house will have been empty for some time and as a result not be in the best state aesthetically.
+Remember, it is likely the house will have been empty for some time and as a result not be in the best state.

-Once you are satisfied with the property, your conveyancer will carry out various due diligence activities to make sure any problems are discovered.
+Once you are satisfied with the property, your conveyancer will carry out various due diligence steps to make sure any problems are discovered.
 These include:

 - Look for any legal issues which may affect a mortgage being granted.
 Even if you are a cash buyer, you may need to sell the property in the future.
-If legal issues prevent prospective future purchasers from obtaining a mortgage, your pool of buyers will be severely limited.
+If legal issues prevent possible future purchasers getting a mortgage, your pool of buyers will be severely limited.

 - Examining the title.
 Defective titles can cause innumerable issues for the unaware.
 Your solicitor will check for problems such as lack of easement, no covenants for the maintenance/repair of a private road or sewer, lack of right of way, and boundary issues.
 If your conveyancing solicitor raises any of these issues – make sure you understand what they mean.